Convenience stores offering last-minute gifts - NewsBreak

 Patel's store has a liquor license, which means he can sell wine and champagne.

 "People like this LaMarca Prosecco (an Italian sparkling wine) to give to family and friends," he said.
-"And there are other varieties you can give like chardonnay, cabernet, merlot, and Pino Noir."
+"And there are other varieties you can give like chardonnay, cabernet, merlot, and pinot noir."

 Patel also has dozens of craft beers from across the country.